ethanbradley/nihpc-documentation/docs/Applications.md

         matlab -nosplash -nodisplay

-However, please, do not run Matlab on login nodes.
+However, please, DO NOT RUN MATLAB NOR ANY OTHER SOFTWARE ON LOGIN NODES.

 ### Running Matlab interactively: srun + parfor (CPUs)